MikeBeller/janet-set/README.md

 (set/remove (frozenset/new :a :b) :b) # -> {:a true} # returns new frozenset

 # do operations -- note that first argument determines
-# whether result will be (mutable) set or frozenset.
+# whether result will be a new (mutable) set or a new frozenset.
 (set/union s fs)            # -> @{:a true :b true :c true :d true}
 (set/union fs s)            # -> {:a true :b true :c true :d true}
 (set/intersect s fs)        # -> @{:b true}